 The Group's strategy is to backward integrate production of key components.
 However, the Group still needs to purchase components such as gearboxes, generators, towers, bearings and castings from several different manufacturers.
 The Group has a strategy of procuring these components from manufacturers who have established themselves as suppliers of components that are compatible with its WTGs and meet its technical and quality standards, either on a purchase order basis or through negotiated supply agreements.
 In order to minimise the risk regarding availability of key components and of competition, the Group has entered into exclusive supply agreements with some of its suppliers, pursuant to which such suppliers have undertaken to maintain a minimum level of inventory to meet the Group's demand.
-In turn, the Group provides these suppliers with advances on orders, which range from 5.0 per cent. and 25.0 per cent. of the value of orders placed, depending on the supplier and the components involved.
+The Group provides some suppliers with advances on orders, which range from 5.0 per cent. and 25.0 per cent. of the value of orders placed, depending on the supplier and the components involved.
+Otherwise, payment terms are usually on a letter of credit or documents against acceptance basis.
 For each of Fiscal 2005, Fiscal 2006 and Fiscal 2007, on a standalone basis, the cost of imported raw materials as a percentage of SEL's cost of raw materials was approximately 49.88 per cent., 54.53 per cent. and 58.41 per cent., respectively.